Shade2b/PeeweeMySQLObjects/README.md

 PeeweeMySQLObjects
 ==================

-A (soon-to-be) full-featured MySQL database introspection tool to reverse-engineer MySQL databases into Python objects.
+A (soon-to-be) full-featured MySQL database introspection tool to reverse-engineer (convert) MySQL databases into Python objects.
-Uses Peewee from Coleifer (get it from https://github.com/coleifer/peewee or http://peewee.readthedocs.org/en/latest/)
+It uses Peewee from Coleifer (get it from https://github.com/coleifer/peewee or http://peewee.readthedocs.org/en/latest/)

-Even though Pwiz exists, I coded this before knowing about it.
+Even though Pwiz exists, I coded this converter before knowing about it.
 I proceeded to add support for ENUM, foreign keys and unique indexes.

 COMPATIBILITY
 * Not compatible with PostgreSQL or SQLite !
 MySQL only.